 Scalloped potatoes smothered in a homemade cheese sauce and loaded with ranch seasoning and bacon crumbles.
 Delicious side dish for any meal or occasion.

 One thing we always keep in our pantry, are potatoes.
 They are such a versatile vegetable, everyone should have a bag at all times.
-A few Christamas’ ago, I was gifted a veggie bullet- and it is my absolute FAVORITE kitchen gadget!
+A few Christmas’ ago, I was gifted a veggie bullet- and it is my absolute FAVORITE kitchen gadget!
 This machine can spiralize, slice, and shred just about any and everything.
 It is a time saver for sure!
-Okay- enough about that.

 Let’s get to these cheesy bacon ranch scalloped potatoes!

 First things first- get those potatoes sliced thinly.
-Use a sharp knife, or a mandolin if you own one.
+Use a sharp knife, or a mandoline slicer if you own one.
 Next, begin on the cheese sauce.
 Melt the butter in a medium size saucepan, over medium heat.
-Once the butter is melted, slowly stir in the flour.
-Continue stirring until all of the butter is absorbed by the flour, about 2-3 minutes.
+Also add the cubed Velveeta cheese to the pan.

 Now it’s time for the cheese!